Takra - Indian Buttermilk...Ayurveda's digestive, probiotic, post meal drink.

 2 pinches dry ginger

-2 pinches ground cumin
+2 pinches ground roasted cumin

 A pinch of hing